godhelpjun/mk-sql-data/Using-the-examples.md

 mysql -u db2phpsite -pdb2phpsite < mk-sql-data-init-mysql.sql
 ```

-## run the example script and create the test data
+## Run the example script and create the test data
 ```
 ./mk-sql-data.php --cfg mk-sql-data-01.cmd
 ```

-## import the test data into our database
+## Import the test data into our database
 ```
 mysql -u db2phpsite -pdb2phpsite < output/random-data.sql
 ```

-# the script file mk-sql-data-02-ora.cmd
+# The script file mk-sql-data-02-ora.cmd

 This script file runs against an ORACLE database and creates relational test data.

-## install instantclient from ORACLE and sqlplus
+## Install instantclient from ORACLE and sqlplus

 - go to the ORACLE website and search for INSTANTCLIENT
 - download the base package from ORACLE website